danianise/P3-frontend/README.md

 ## User Stories
 ### MVP Goals
--As a user, I would like to see my stock holdings and portfolio balance.
+- As a user, I would like to see my stock holdings and portfolio balance.
--As a user, I would like to see information on the daily change in stock price with the option to click for more details on a given stock in my portfolio.
+- As a user, I would like to see information on the daily change in stock price with the option to click for more details on a given stock in my portfolio.
--As a user, I want to be able to search for information on stocks (whether or not they exist in my portfolio).
+- As a user, I want to be able to search for information on stocks (whether or not they exist in my portfolio).

 ### Stretch Goals
--As a user, I want to be able to track the purchase and sale of stocks in my portfolio and see a cash balance that reflects these purchases/sales.
+- As a user, I want to be able to track the purchase and sale of stocks in my portfolio and see a cash balance that reflects these purchases/sales.
--As a user I would like to have the option to watch stocks I have saved as favorites.
+- As a user I would like to have the option to watch stocks I have saved as favorites.

 ## Hurdles
--Asynchronous API data
+- Asynchronous API data
--Using an API link with dynamic variables
+- Using an API link with dynamic variables
--Bootstrap vs React Bootstrap
+- Bootstrap vs React Bootstrap